open-portfolio/open-portfolio.github.io/terms.markdown

 # Terms and Conditions

-‘The software’ means the _FlowAllocator_ and _FlowWorth_ applications.
+‘The software’ means the _Flow Allocator_ and _Flow Worth_ applications.

 By downloading and using the software, the terms and conditions will automatically apply to you.
 Review carefully before using.